-When you are aiming to clear the IELTS, you must aim for the highest possible score, even if you are not keen on it.
+When you are aiming to clear the IELTS speaking test, you must aim for the highest possible score, even if you are not keen on it.
 The famous quote – ‘Aim for the stars and you may hit the moon’ stands true here.
 In such a case developing a good vocabulary is not optional when preparing, treat it as an integral part of your training.

 The speaking section in IELTS requires you to answer 3 questions –

 So now how do you develop a strong vocabulary to ace the speaking test?
 You can follow these 8 tips

 Reading is one of the fastest and easiest ways to be introduced to new words and a better quality of language.
 Since you will be appearing for a test that requires you to be well versed in British English we suggest you stick to magazines or blogs that are written in British English.

 We suggest reading BBC news or the Guardian for developing a vocabulary relevant to the IELTS speaking skill alone.